Select Page

 “A man cannot be comfortable without his own approval.” – Mark Twain

-Let’s clear something up: confidence isn’t the absence of doubt.
+First of all, let’s clear something up: confidence isn’t the absence of doubt.
 It’s the ability to keep showing up even when doubt is there.

 Fake confidence says: